kwonjs/newspapers-in-california/README.md

 I stumbled upon the Library of Congress's "Chronicling America" database of all the newsppaers that had been recorded since 1690 and wanted to see if there was a way I could scrape the data and visualize the distribution of recorded newspapers still operating today (labeled as "current" in the database) in California by county and by city/neighborhood.
 I wanted to see if there were certain geographic areas within California where there was a dearth of local daily or monthly news, online or in print.

-_Note: In conducting this project, I had to assume some things: the database was comprehensive, most of the data in the database was up-to-date and correct (i.e. that the newspapers/news outlets labeled as "current" were still operating), and that the headquarter locations of these outlets were accurate._

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/NumberofRegisteredNewspapersperCountyinCA_15982398810650/Dashboard1?:embed=yes&:display_count=yes&:showVizHome=no" width = '900' height = '900'></iframe>

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/NumberofRegisteredNewspapersperCountyinCA/Dashboard2?:embed=yes&:display_count=yes&:showVizHome=no" width = '900' height = '900'></iframe>